-There are a few other settings inside of Automatic Call Recorder that doesn’t have their categories, including which player will play your recordings from within the app, where the recordings are stored on your device or SD card, and an option to purchase the Pro version from the Play Store for $6.99.
+There are a few other settings inside of Automatic Call Recorder including: which player will play your recordings from within the app, where the recordings are stored on your device or SD card, and an option to purchase the Pro version from the Play Store for $6.99.

 For the most part, most of the settings can be left to their default states, though the filter setting will be important for recording only a select contact or caller.
 From the first setup, once permissions are enabled, Automatic Call Recording is ready to record.
 The best way to test it on your device is to call a friend and check out how the recording sounds on your device.
 If the recording doesn’t save or is corrupt, you’ll want to change the recording format as detailed above; for most people, leaving it on AAC2 is their best bet.

 Recording calls on Android is incredibly simple, with more than a dozen solid choices available for recording and automatically recording calls.
-Automatic Call Recorder is one of our favorite selections thanks to its wide variety of settings, cloud backup tools, and that nearly every feature we mentioned above is available without paying the $6.99 for the full, premium version.
+Automatic Call Recorder is one of our favorite selections thanks to its wide variety of settings, cloud backup tools, and the availability of most of the features without paying the $6.99 for the full, premium version.

 And while Automatic Call Recorder is our recommended pick, we also think checking out any or all of the apps we listed in our rundown above will also leave you feeling satisfied, whether you want to automatically or manually record calls.
 Just do remember to record the other person on the line after they’ve given consent, and to end the phone call or recording if they don’t—lawyers and courts take this sort of stuff seriously, and we’d hate to see any readers land in hot water over a phone recording.